Australia is shaping up to be the villain of COP26 climate talks

 Australia trails China on net zero

-Australia has pledged to reduce its greenhouse gas emissions by 26-28% by 2030, from 2005 levels, a commitment that sits well below those made by the United States, European Union and United Kingdom, among other developed nations.
+Australia has pledged to reduce its greenhouse gas emissions by 26% to 28% by 2030, from 2005 levels, a commitment that sits well below those made by the United States, European Union and United Kingdom, among other developed nations.

-US President Joe Biden, for example, increased his country's pledge in April to reduce emissions by 50-52% in the same time frame.
+US President Joe Biden, for example, increased his country's pledge in April to reduce emissions by 50% to 52% in the same time frame.

 The Australian Climate Council, which is independent of the government, has suggested the country should slash emissions by 75% by 2030, compared to 2005 levels, to do its part in containing global warming to 1.5 degrees.